Skip to main content

 To demonstrate that guaranteed variable pay is exceptional, the firm must consider whether it is exceptional both on commercial grounds and prudential grounds.
 Firms should also consider the number of staff to whom they offer guarantees: it is difficult to demonstrate that a bonus is exceptional where a high number of new hires are awarded a guarantee.
 For PRA-regulated firms, guaranteed bonuses should not be the “norm” but rather should be “rare and infrequent”.

-Under the Codes, all guaranteed variable pay should be subject to deferral and performance adjustment.
-Account should also be taken of it for the purposes of the bonus cap.
+Under the Codes, firms must also ensure that all guaranteed variable pay is subject to deferral and performance adjustment.

 Buy-out awards

-A buy-out award is one that buys out rights which will be reduced or forfeited on the staff member leaving their former firm.
+A buy-out award is one that buys out a staff member’s rights which will be reduced or forfeited on them leaving their former firm.
 This is treated as guaranteed remuneration.
 Unlike a guaranteed bonus, the UK Regulators do not require buy-out bouses to be exceptional.
 This is different from the position taken by the EBA in its Guidelines.

 The buy-out award should not be more generous (either in terms of amount or vesting) than the awards that the staff member will forfeit.
 The UK Regulators apply this requirement strictly: an award of a lower amount but with a shorter vesting schedule will be in breach.
 The buy-out award should also align with the long-term interests of the employer and be subject to appropriate retention, deferral and performance-adjustment provisions.